 The Riviera and Gesellschafthaus had their own pier – so boats cruised down the Dahme River and offloaded their guests into the large Beer Garden on the Banks of the River.

 The Ballhaus Riviera became such a hotspot in the 1930s that it was a “badge of honor” for musicians to play there.
 In the 1940s the Riviera fell under the administration of the KdF – Kraft durch Freude ( KdF – Strength though Joy, the large state-controlled leisure organization in Nazi Germany).

-Both the Ballhaus Riviera and the Gesellschaftshaus survived the war undamaged – though they had lost a lot of their former splendor in the DDR years.
+Both the Ballhaus Riviera and the Gesellschaftshaus survived the war undamaged – though they had lost a lot of their former splendor in the DDR years (much like this Abandoned Villa somewhere in East Berlin).
 Despite not being able to live up to its glory days – the Riviera managed to attract thousands of visitors on the Weekends.
 Not to be outdone be the decadent West Berlin with all its clubs – a Disco was opened up as well in the Gesellschaftshaus in the 80s.

 Following the German Tradition of things going to shit after reunification – the Property was taken under administration by the Treuhandanstalt in 1990 and then transferred over to the Treuhand Liegenschaftsgesellschaft (TGL).
 The property slipped into disrepair as no one wanted to buy it due to its exorbitant listing price.
 Parts of the property were put under Denkmalschutz, which just complicated any possible sale or renovation.